-Upfront Rebates & Incentives:

-- Wiring Upgrade Rebate: For participants needing electrical upgrades for their home to participate in the Program, up to \$500 will be available for qualifying work (for example, adding a sub panel, increasing main panel amperage, installing conduit runs, wiring a 240V plug).
-This incentive is only available for those purchasing a new Networked L2 charger ("Smart Charger") or those participating with qualifying EV with Telematics. - Smart Charger Rebate: For participants purchasing and installing a Qualifying Networked L2 charger for use in this program, there is up to \$500 available to participants who provide proof of purchase and installation.
-Only new Smart Chargers purchased on or after January 1, 2023 and listed in the Qualified Products List ("QPL") are eligible (see Section 6) for this incentive.
-Rebates for qualifying chargers purchased in 2023 are eligible to apply to the program until December 31, 2025. - Enrollment Incentive: For those customers who participate through Telematics or Networked L2 chargers (purchased prior to January 1, 2023), a one-time \$100 Enrollment Incentive is available.
-Participants must enroll using eligible devices and/or methods of connection (see Section 6 for the list of eligible technologies) and successfully set up their technology. - Above incentives to be paid via mailed check after the application is approved.
+- Upfront Rebates & Incentives: - Rebates for Wiring Upgrades: For participants needing electrical upgrades for their home to participate in the Program, money is available for qualifying work (for example, adding a sub panel, increasing main panel amperage, installing conduit runs, wiring a 240V plug).
+This is only available for those purchasing a new Networked L2 charger ("Smart Charger") or those participating with qualifying EV with Telematics. - Rebates for Smart Chargers: For participants purchasing and installing a Qualifying Networked L2 Smart Charger for use in this program, there is money available to participants who provide proof of purchase and installation.
+Only new Smart Chargers purchased within 90 days of purchase and listed in the Qualified Products List ("QPL") are eligible (see Section 6) for this incentive. - Enrollment Incentive: For those customers who participate through Telematics or Networked L2 chargers (purchased prior to 90 days before their application), a one-time \$100 Enrollment Incentive is available.
+Participants must enroll using eligible devices and/or methods of connection (see Section 6 for the list of eligible technologies) and successfully set up their technology. - Above incentives to be paid after the application is approved.
+Eversource customers can expect a mailed check or e-check and UI customer may select and input their preferred payment method though the ev.energy app.